Britney Spears: In the Zone

 Britney Spears: In the Zone is the sixth video album and first extended play (EP) by American singer Britney Spears.
-It was released on April 6, 2004, by Jive Records, accompanying her fourth studio album In the Zone (2003).
+It was released on April 6, 2004, by Jive Records, accompanying her fourth studio album, In the Zone (2003).

 Britney Spears: In the Zone contains her American Broadcasting Company (ABC) concert special of the same title, as well as footage from live performances to promote In the Zone.
 Its DVD also includes the accompanying music videos for "Me Against the Music" and "Toxic", while its four-track CD includes previously unreleased tracks.
 Upon its release, the video received mixed reviews from critics.
 It debuted atop the US Top Music Videos and was certified double platinum by the Recording Industry Association of America (RIAA).

 Recording and production

 "Don't Hang Up" and "The Answer", which appeared on the North American edition of the CD of Britney Spears: In the Zone, originally appeared as bonus tracks on international editions of In the Zone (2003).
 Spears wrote "Don't Hang Up" along with its producers Brian Kierulf and Josh Schwartz, while "The Answer" was written and produced by Sean Combs and Ryan Leslie.
 The tracks were replaced by the Bloodshy & Avant-produced "I've Just Begun (Having My Fun)" and Linda Perry-written and produced "Girls and Boys" on the international edition of the video.
 Both were originally recorded for In the Zone but failed to make the cut.
 "I've Just Begun (Having My Fun)" initially appeared as a bonus digital download on the Walmart exclusive edition of In the Zone, before being included on Spears' first greatest hits album Greatest Hits: My Prerogative in November 2004.

-"Sippin' On", under its original title "Tell Me What You're Sippin' On", was also originally recorded for In the Zone.
-After failing to make the cut, it was then set to be included on select editions of Britney Spears: In the Zone but was omitted.
-The mid-tempo R&B track was written by Spears and produced by Tricky Stewart.
-Spears later considered including a new version of the song featuring vocals from rapper AC on her fifth studio album Blackout (2007).
-Website DJBooth reviewed the song by saying: "The mid-tempo track has the same familiar drum pattern as Nas' "I Can"; except here lyricism has been replaced by sexiness.
-After all, come the end of the song Britney does a 'soul clap'."
-Another review noted an influence from Janet Jackson.
-The second version leaked via a Blackout demo CD, while the original surfaced in September 2011.